YuhangZhouCJY/StegMamba/README.md

 # StegMamba

-The code of "WFormer: A Transformer-Based Soft Fusion Model for Robust Image Watermarking"
+The code of "StegMamba: Distortion-free immune-cover for multi-image steganography with state space model"

 ## Citation